 We’re all about VW’s so we are starting from there!
 Traditionally they have been a great van to convert – every version of the Transporter has had various incarnations as a camper.
 They are reliable, have well galvanised bodies and they hold their value exceptionally well.
 In addition their size means that they can be a second family car as well as a camper.

 People build camper vans for as little as a couple of thousand pounds.
 The amount you spend will depend very much on your taste, what you consider essential and how long you want to keep your van.
-These pages are currently tailored for those that are looking at converting the VW T5.1 to a relatively high standard.
+These pages are currently tailored for those that are looking at converting the VW T5.1 or a T6 to a relatively high standard.
 With that in mind we’d expect to be paying anywhere between £12 and £25K for a base van to convert.
 When you consider that a conversion will probably cost between £8 and £20K it is worth starting with a good base vehicle.

 All of these options are worth considering in that should you wish to add things like parking sensors, cruise control, alloy wheels etc. it can sometimes be more cost efficient to simply look for an upgraded model such as the ones above.